 Last fall, as the days darkened and the US stock market face-planted itself as if to show the Fed how much it hates rate hikes, millions of investors logged onto SeekingAlpha.com for advice, data, forecasts and digital hand-holding from their peers and from the market pundits who post there.

 Most of those visitors would probably be surprised to discover that Seeking Alpha is headquartered not in New York City but in the upscale Tel Aviv suburb of Ra’anana (“fresh,” in Hebrew).
 They might also be surprised to find that its editor and CEO is a Haredi or strictly Orthodox Jew who wears a traditional black coat, white shirt, black yarmulke and white beard.

-Not to belabor the point, but a slight double-take registers on meeting Eli Hoffmann, as if to say, the chief of Bloomberg News turned out to be an Amish clergyman.
-But this is Israel, so he blends.
+Not to belabor the point, but a slight double-take registers on meeting Eli Hoffmann; it was as if the chief of Bloomberg News, for example, turned out to be an Amish clergyman.
 In any case, attire becomes immaterial as soon as Hoffmann—the handpicked successor to Seeking Alpha founder David Jackson—begins speaking in colloquial English about the site.

 SA’s big idea